 A week of writing and island living.
-This retreat is now full.
+This event is full.
+Registration is open for our November 2019 event.

 Live and write among the plumeria, hibiscus, and beauty of Po’ipū, Kaua’i.
 The Kaua’i Writers’ Retreat is designed to get you to a completed short-short story in one week in one of the most beautiful, inspirational places for writers in the world.